 This is mostly common with strategic business alliances.
-However, even if you do not have such relationships in place, it is still very possible to ask of action from the people around you.
+However, even if you do not have such relationships in place, it is still very possible to ask for action from the people around you.

-This is division of labour.
+This is the division of labor.
 You may have a great idea in mind.
-But because you are not a developer, salesman, marketer, planner or instrument player… you will probably need the council or even action of a colleague who is more skilled in that area.
+But because you are not a developer, salesman, marketer, planner, or instrument player… you will probably need the council or even the action of a colleague who is more skilled in that area.
 When you are surrounded by like-minded people willing to support you, you can more easily ask them for anything in exchange for something they may need from you.

 This is powerful and this is one of the more important reasons why you need strategic relationships in place.
 You will not be able to do everything.
 And even if you will, you will not be able to delegate 100% of your time to everything.
 Because you cannot grow this way.
 You will definitely burn out.